 Corporate recruiters help to create a company brand.
-Their focus is on building rapport with candidates to ensure that new hires fit both the corporate culture and a given department.
-Certain departments have a specific ambiance.
-Some are outgoing and collaborative.
-In others, employees work independently, but catch up through weekly meetings.
+Their focus is on building rapport with candidates to ensure that new hires fit both the corporate culture and within a given department.
+Certain groups or teams have a specific ambiance—some are outgoing and collaborative, while others work independently but catch up through weekly meetings.
 A recruiter may be asked to find a new hire who can perform the necessary duties while also fitting the existing departmental vibe, ensuring a smooth transition and quick camaraderie.
-An example of soft skills may be a sense of humor, a self-starter mentality, or the ability to blend with strongly opinionated personalities.
+An example of in-demand soft skills may be a sense of humor, a self-starter mentality, or the ability to blend with strongly opinionated personalities.

-Clarity and organization are your introduction.
-“An organized, clearly-formatted resume catches my eye,” Longley says.
-“Recruiters sometimes view one hundred or more resumes for each position, so easy-to-read resumes do stand out.
-A candidate’s work experience is the immediate draw.”
+“An organized, clearly formatted resume catches my eye,” Longley says.
+“Recruiters sometimes view more than 100 resumes for each position, so easy-to-read resumes do stand out.
+A candidate’s work experience is the immediate draw—and this will ultimately carry over into the interview conversation.”